The Role Of Emotions In Buying Decisions For B2Bs

 According to the Google study, B2B buyers are more likely to purchase a product or service when they perceive personal value.
-And they’re eight times more willing to pay a premium for comparable products and services when personal value is present.
+(And they’re 8-times more willing to pay a premium for comparable products and services when personal value is present.)

-So, what does personal value mean when it comes to a B2B purchasing decision?
+So, what does personal value mean to someone making a business buying decision?

-For someone at a large company, personal value can mean increased stature in the organization, the opportunity for a raise or a promotion, the pride of being known as the person who saved the day, etc. A decision made by someone in this role has far-reaching consequences for the organization, its stock value if it’s a public company, and its employees.
+If your responsibility is making purchases for a large company, personal value may mean increased stature for you in the organization, the opportunity for a raise or a promotion, or the pride of being known as the one who saved the day.
+Your decisions have far-reaching consequences for you, your family, the organization as a whole, and the employees and their families.

-For a B2B business owner, personal value can mean a feeling of satisfaction that they’re beating their competitors, pride about building personal wealth, and a sense of security that comes with knowing they can easily pay their employees and invest in the business to keep it growing.
+If you own a business, personal value to you could be the feeling of satisfaction that you’re beating their competition and pride in what you’re accomplishing.
+And not to mention the feeling of security that comes with knowing you can pay your employees and invest in the business to keep it growing, etc.

-But what about ROI and budget, you may ask?
-ROI and budget, it seems, are considered only after an emotional connection with the supplier or vendor has occurred.
+But what about ROI and budget?
+Aren’t they the most important factors in making business buying solutions?
+Well, guess what?
+ROI and budgets are considered only after an initial emotional connection with a supplier or vendor occurs.

-The role of emotions in buying decisions is well-documented in science, as well.
+The role of emotions in buying decisions is well-documented in science.
 Antonio Damasio, a professor of psychology, philosophy, and neurology at the University of Southern California and an adjunct professor at the Salk Institute, is a giant in the field of research into how emotions affect buying behavior.

 His findings show us that emotions are involved in almost every decision we make because we assign an emotional value to each option in front of us.
-Without their emotions being involved, it turns out that human beings will struggle to make any type of decision.
+Without emotions being involved, humans have a tough time making a decision.

-Damasio studied people with a certain type of brain damage who could rationally process information when presented with choices, but couldn’t make a decision “because they lacked any sense of how they felt about the options.”
+Damasio’s studies of people who because of brain damage found that they were capable of rationally processing information about choices in front of them, but they couldn’t make decisions “because they lacked any sense of how they felt about the options.”
 (Psychology Today)

 His famous quote: “We are not thinking machines that feel, we are feeling machines that think,” says it all.

-There’s an old saying, “Your ideal clients don’t care what you do.
-They only care about what you will do for them.”
-The outsized role of emotions in B2B buying decisions is well documented, yet most B2B marketing is entirely unemotional.
-The typical B2B website, for example, completely ignores the fact that emotions affect buying behavior.
+There’s an old saying, “Your ideal clients don’t care what you do – they care about what you will do for them.”
+Although the outsized role of emotions in B2B buying decisions is well documented, the fact is most B2B marketing is entirely unemotional.
+The typical B2B website completely ignores the idea that emotions affect buying behavior.

-As an example, I grabbed a screenshot of a website that showed up when I searched for “corporate training programs” on Google.
-I rewrote it on the fly:
+I grabbed this screenshot of the hero section (top panel) of a random website that popped up when I searched Google for “corporate training programs.”

 How Emotions Affect Buying Behavior For B2B – Three TakeAways